nayan-pradhan/solo-6dof-motion-platform/docs/hardware_framework.md

 2. the [platform attached to the legs](#platform-attached-to-legs) of the SOLO robot, and
 3. the [base component](#base-component) that makes sure the robot is fixed to a table.

 The figure above shows the robot fixed to an optic table with the attached platform.
+The necessary CAD files can be found [here](../resources/CAD_files/).

 <a name="solo-robot"></a>